Come and visit our parks!

 LAKE LEATHERWOOD CITY PARK

-Lake Leatherwood City Park is a place of natural serenity encompassing 1610 acres which includes an 85-acre spring-fed lake.
+Lake Leatherwood City Park is a place of natural serenity encompassing 1,610 acres which includes an 85-acre spring-fed lake.
 The lake is formed by one of the largest hand-cut native limestone dams in the country.
-The dam and several park structures were built in the early 1940’s by the WPA.
-Lake Leatherwood Park is listed on the National Register of Historic Places.
+The dam, the historic diving platform and pavillion, and several other park structures were built in the early 1940’s by the WPA.
+Lake Leatherwood City Park is listed on the National Register of Historic Places.

 The park offers a variety of recreational opportunities.
-For hiking and biking enthusiasts, the park maintains over 25 miles of trails with varying terrains.
-Please note that all trails are closed to motorized vehicles.
+For hiking and biking enthusiasts, the park maintains over 25 miles of trails with varying terrains that are closed to motorized vehicles.
 Hikers and bicyclists will enjoy solitude, wildlife, cool springs, an intermittent creek, historic stone walls and bridges, unusual rock formations and the beauty of nature.
+The seven gravity trails are mountain bikers' favorites in this area of northwest Arkansas.
+Families enjoy using the playground that overlooks the lake.

-Fishing & boating fans will be glad to know that the park provides a paved boat ramp and a handicapped-accessible kayak & canoe launch!
+Fishing and boating fans will be glad to know that the park provides a paved boat ramp and a handicapped-accessible kayak and canoe launch at no charge (donations area always appreciated!).
 The waters of Lake Leatherwood are home to blue gill, crappie, bream, largemouth bass and channel catfish.
 Forgot your fishing pole?
-No worries, the well-stocked Bait Shop has fishing poles, bait, tackle & a surprising assortment of sundries for sale.
-Kayaks, canoes, row boats & paddle boats are available for rent.
+No worries, the well-stocked Bait Shop has fishing poles, bait, tackle and a surprising assortment of sundries for sale.
+Kayaks, canoes, row boats and paddle boats are available for rent.

 BASIN SPRING PARK